California Nonresident Tuition Exemption

 - High School attendance in California for three or more years.

-- Attainment of credits earned in California from a California high school equivalent to three or more years of full-time high school coursework and a total of three or more years of attendance in California elementary schools, California secondary schools, or a combination of those schools.
+- Attained credits earned in California from a California high school equivalent to three (3) or more years of fulltime high school course work and attended a combination of elementary, middle and/or high schools in California for a total of three (3) or more years, or a combination of those schools. or

-- Will register or enroll in an accredited and qualifying California college or university.
+- Will register or enroll in an accredited and qualifying California college or university, and

-**If you have Temporary Protected Status or hold a U Visa you may be eligible for the California Dream Act.
+**If you have Temporary Protected Status or hold a U Visa you are eligible

 AB 1899 allows U and T visa holders to also apply for state financial aid.
 (T visa holders should file a FAFSA, U visa holders should file a CA Dream Act Application)